Bwilliamson55/bwilliamson55.github.io/_posts/2021-09-03-Magento 2 Data Patches.md

     self::CONFIG_SCOPE_ID // The ID related to the scope - website ID or store ID or 0 for default );
 ```
 I find this easiest to pull these values right from the DB after I've clicked my way to the config I want.
-You can sort the `core_config_data` table by its `updated_at` column and presto.
+You can sort the `core_config_data` table by its `updated_at` column, or `id` desc and presto.

 The only gotcha here is when your IDs change across environments.
 In that case I hope your text codes are consistent so you can retreive your IDs via the code before saving this.